 I Dream of Jeannie popped onto the TV scene on September 18, 1965, and starred Arizona native Barbara Eden as the genie Jeannie, and Texan Larry Hagman as her astronaut “master,” Major Tony Nelson.

 Jeannie ran for five seasons, and over the course of the series’ 139 episodes, the 2000-year-old green-blooded Jeannie created a steady stream of misunderstandings and all other kinds of chaos for Major Nelson.

 And while it was created to compete against the other big magical female-centric sitcom of its day, Bewitched, the show held its own — and stood the test of time.

 One of I Dream of Jeannie‘s most memorable sets was the inside of the sweet genie’s true home — her bottle.

 But instead of the actual bottle being an exotic antique, its origins were much more humble.
 It was, in fact, a cleverly-painted Jim Bean Scotch Whiskey decanter.

-The smoky green crystal decanter shown below was made especially for the Christmas season in 1964.
-(The company reportedly stopped making the bottles in the early ’90s.)
+The smoky green crystal bottle shown below was made especially for the Christmas season in 1964.
+(Limited-edition Christmas decanters like these were popular back in the 60s.)

 PS: Watch where you put that bottle